 No Kings 3 Turns Out Locals from Across the DMV

 The No Kings 3 Day-of-Action mobilized millions of people across the country.
 Our team collected data through a field survey at a No Kings 3 demonstration in Washington, DC on 3/28/2026.
-Data were collected as people assembled to rally and march over the Frederick Douglass Bridge in Washington, DC (this event was expected to be the largest of the 4 events planned for the day inside the District of Columbia and listed on the No Kings 3 map and turned out thousands of participants).
+Data were collected as people assembled to rally and march over the Frederick Douglass Bridge in Washington, DC (this event was expected to be the largest of the 4 events planned for the day inside the District of Columbia and listed on the No Kings 3 map).